legelisten/til/stat-prob/bayes-theorem.md

 The trick is to think about _y_ and _z_ as independent variables, so in this case we should imagine both universes: where we have Big Foot, and where we don't.

-In the first case, in the universe where BF happily lives we can say that he could leave his trace probably in 60% of cases.
-Other cases could be - he was in a shoes, or who knows what?
+In the first case, in the universe where BF happily lives we can say that he could leave his trace probably in 70% of cases.

 In the second case, in the universe where there is no BF creature at all, is it possible to him to leave a trace?
 Don't think so.
 But it's possible somehow to see his trace.
 For example you have a friend, who wants to make laught on you.

 So event with a power of universe where BF exists, we can't say that seeing his trace make us more confident, that we can meet BF soon.